piyushjajoo/kind-with-local-registry-and-ingress/README.md

 platformwale-worker3         Ready    <none>          8m56s   v1.27.3
 ```

-Please read this [configuration](https://kind.sigs.k8s.io/docs/user/configuration/)documentation to learn more options to configure the KIND cluster.
+Please read this [configuration](https://kind.sigs.k8s.io/docs/user/configuration/) documentation to learn more options to configure the KIND cluster.

 ### create the local registry and configure the cluster with the registry config